Montana Zimo Culinary Garlic.

 - Easy-to-grow and very cold-hardy.

 Substitute.
-Porcelain Music and Ivan.
+Porcelain Varieties such as Music, Rosewood, and Ivan.

 GroEat Garlic is shipped garlic beginning in September.
 Quantities are limited; order early for best availability.
 Sorry, not available in Idaho or Canada.

-Montana Zemo
+Montana Zemo Culinary

 Montana Zemo is a garlic planted in the fall, soon after the first frost and a few weeks before the first hard frost.
 The seed garlic bulbs should be taken apart into separate cloves not long before planting.
 Hardneck garlic requires vernalization (exposure to a period of cold temperatures) before or after planting.
 Plant cloves two inches deep, the pointed side up.
 Garlic does best with loose soil with very good drainage and a pH of 7.0 optimum.
 Plant in an area with full sun exposure.